j-a-hanna/j-a-hanna/README.md

-# 👋 Hello, I'm J Hanna
+# 👋 Hello, I'm Jeanette Attia Hanna

 I am an aspiring software developer with a growing interest in backend development, databases, and web technologies.
 I recently completed a BS in Information Technology at the University of Massachusetts Lowell where I developed strong foundational skills in **web programming** through coursework and personal projects.